adhisimon/rss-monitor/README.md

 # RSS Monitor
 **WORK IN PROGRESS**

-Monitor RSS feeds and send notification on new item.
+Monitor RSS feeds and do some tasks on new item.